aranasaurus/aranasaurus.github.io/_drafts/pac-man-ghost-ai-visualisation.md

 just these 4 ghosts the developers have been able to keep Pac-Man players on their toes for 30+ years.

-More recently though, I was going through the [Route Finding][route-finding] lesson on [Khan Academy][khan] and it used Pac-Man and his paranormal buddies as an example use case for path/route finding, which I knew from my time with the [dossier] was not *entirely* accurate.
+More recently though, I was going through the [Route Finding][route-finding] lesson on [Khan Academy][khan] and it used Pac-Man and his paranormal buddies as an example use case for path/route finding.
+I knew from my time with the [dossier] though, this was not *entirely* accurate.
 The ghosts don't actually do any path finding.
 They just measure distance, in tiles from their current (more accurately, their next) tile to their target tile.
 This measurement ignores walls and other obstacles, it's an "as the crow flies" measurement, which, strictly speaking, is not path finding at all.